newdigate/teensy-midi-looper/README.md

 # Teensy midi loop recorder
 This micro-controller project aims to play and record midi standard midi files (SMF) from SD-card.

+## Compatibilty:
-I am writing these c++ classes with compatibility for both x86 and arm32.
+I am writing these c++ classes with compatibility for both x86 and arm32 to allow me to debug the code without needing to upload the compiled binaries to the microcontroller;

-Hardware requirements:
+## Hardware requirements:
   * teensy 3.6 microcontroller board with onboard SD Card
     * https://www.pjrc.com/store/teensy36.html
   * 2.2" ILI9341 TFT display 240x320